Hallway: Picture Rules

 Focus on safety when you create your rules and format them in the “do, do, don’t” style of the classroom Picture Rule Cards sold by Conscious Discipline.
 You will need two pictures of what is acceptable behavior and one picture of an unsafe behavior with a red line through it.
 On the staircase, the Bug Family’s Pictures Rules show 1) a photo of children walking down the steps, 2) a photo of children scooting down the steps on their backsides, and 3) a photo of children playing on the railing with a red line through it.

+While you may get tired of stating the acceptable and unacceptable behaviors, your Picture Rules will patiently provide consistent visual reminders.
 The more information we give children about our expectations, the more likely they are to cooperate, keep it safe and succeed.

 Photo Examples: Picture Rules in the Hallway